openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `train`: The client id is an identifier from the `TRAIN` network.
 The client MUST send a parameter `trust_framework_operator` with the respective request.

-Other specification can add further values by registering them in the "Client ID Format Registry".
+Other specification can define further values for the `client_id_format` parameter.

 # Response {#response}